 Goods in Transit Limits

-The maximum value of customer goods you carry per load directly affects your premium.
-Handling high-value household contents or specialist items like art and antiques requires higher limits and attracts higher premiums.
+The maximum value of customer goods you carry per load directly affects pricing.
+Handling high-value household contents or specialist items like fine art and antiques requires higher limits and attracts higher premiums.

 📍